flowhub/jsjob-ethereum/README.md

 This could allow to bypass security mechanisms to perform any of the above, as well as steal the Ether currently in the system.

+This means fairly interesting for attackers with finanical, political and fame motivations.

-Potential mechanisms
+### Potential mechanisms

-* Functional verification (tests) of results
+* Functional verification (tests) of results.
 * Trusted workers replicating the work, comparing it.
 For some small, randomized portion of the jobs. "ticket control"
 * Reputation system.
-May still be open for [Sybil attack](https://en.wikipedia.org/wiki/Sybil_attack)
+Note, may still be open for [Sybil attack](https://en.wikipedia.org/wiki/Sybil_attack)
+* Withholding payout of performed work until a lot of work is verified
 * Require a deposit, for punishment in case of bad/contested results.
-* Withholding payout of performed work until a lot of work is verified
-* User design review of output, before it goes live
+* User review/approval of output, exposed to visitors
+* Not allow executable code (at least not Turing complete) in results.
+For websites, maybe [AMP HTML](https://www.ampproject.org/)?
+Media embedding (iframe, images) is also a vector.

 ## Related work